Aplkalex/cuhk-scheduler/README.md

 ## 📝 Manual Data Entry

 The former CUSIS scraper has been removed.
 To update the dataset:
-- Edit `src/data/mock-courses.ts` (or `src/data/test-courses.ts`) directly for local/offline data.
+- Edit `src/data/mock-courses.ts` (or `src/data/test-courses.ts`) directly for lightweight local fixtures.
+- Convert the official Excel dump with `npm run convert:excel -- --input "<file.xlsx>" --term 2025-26-T2` to regenerate `data/courses-*.json` (used automatically by the API fallback).
-- Optionally maintain a JSON export and run `npm run import:courses -- <file>` to seed MongoDB when you want the API to read from the database.
+- Optionally run `npm run import:courses -- data/courses-*.json` to seed MongoDB when you want the API to read from the database.

 For detailed step-by-step instructions, check `docs/manual-data-entry.md`.